-- 1 The change in net assets reflects portfolio movements, dividends paid, share issues and share buybacks during the year. - The Company's Benchmark Index is the Numis Smaller Companies plus AIM (excluding Investment Companies) Index. - Alternative Performance Measures, see Glossary on pages 131 to 133. - Further details are given in the Glossary on page 133. - The Company's Benchmark Index is the Numis Smaller Companies plus AIM (excluding Investment Companies) Index.
+- 1 The change in net assets reflects portfolio movements, dividends paid, share issues and share buybacks during the year. - The Company's Benchmark Index is the Numis Smaller Companies plus AIM (excluding Investment Companies) Index.
 With effect from 22 March 2018, the Numis Smaller Companies plus AIM (excluding Investment Companies) Index replaced the Numis Smaller Companies excluding AIM (excluding Investment Companies) Index as the Company's Benchmark Index.
 From 1 December 2013 to 21 March 2018, the Company's Benchmark Index was the Numis Smaller Companies excluding AIM (excluding Investment Companies) Index.
 Prior to 1 December 2013, the Company's Benchmark Index was the Numis Smaller Companies plus AIM (excluding Investment Companies) Index.
-The performance of the Benchmark Indices during these periods has been blended to reflect these changes.
+The performance of the Benchmark Indices during these periods has been blended to reflect these changes. - 3 Alternative Performance Measures, see Glossary on pages 135 to 138. - 4 Further details are given in the Glossary on page 138. - 4 BlackRock Throgmorton Trust plc | Annual Report and Financial Statements 30 November 2023